frasermarlow/singer-getting-started/README.md

 ### Part 2: Setting up the environment

+> Note - for those of you comfortable working in Ubuntu, feel free to copy and run the Bash file `ubuntu-singer-setup.sh` found in this repo, and skip to [Installing and running the tap and the target](#six-steps-to-a-happy-tap).

 #### Singer assumptions

 The Singer documentation makes a few assumptions.
 First, it assumes that you have a development environment running.
 Singer depends on a bunch of other programs or modules that you need to install before Singer will work.